 - config get repl*

-Depending on your Redis configuration, this command might return:
+Depending on your Redis configuration, this command will return something similar to the following:

 Output1) "repl-ping-slave-period" 2) "10" 3) "repl-timeout" 4) "60" 5) "repl-backlog-size" 6) "1048576" 7) "repl-backlog-ttl" 8) "3600" 9) "repl-diskless-sync-delay" 10) "5" 11) "repl-disable-tcp-nodelay" 12) "no" 13) "repl-diskless-sync" 14) "no"